Below we decided to take a closer look at some of the best aquarium filters available to find the best models.

 Sponge Filter Pros:

-Typically this filter is relatively cheap and very easy to set up.
-The sponge allows good bacteria live on the sponge, allowing biological filtration to take place along with the mechanical filtration.
+The sponge filter is relatively cheap and very easy to set up.
+In addition, the design of the sponge filter allows good bacteria to live on the sponge.

 Sponge Filter Cons: